Q. What is the first step when buying a home?

 Q. Is the annual percentage rate, or APR, the same as the interest rate on my loan?

 A. No. Lenders calculate APR by adding the cost of the finance fees to the amount financed.
 Then determining the interest rate over the term of the loan.
-A loan with an 7.25 interest rate could have an APR of 7.75 percent after the fees are taken into account.

 Q. What does a mortgage broker do for me?